 Milwaukee Valve has announced its UltraPure line of Gate, Globe, Check and Ball Valves for potable water applications.
 The existing product line will continue to be produced to service the balance of the country, as well as all other applications in California.

 All UltraPure products will be marked with the UltraPure trade name, and will feature white handwheels and handle grips.
 All compliant product components will be marked to identify the material used in production.

 Will compliance with the new law cause inventory duplication?

 Additional SKUs will be required to be compliant with the law, but this is not inventory duplication.
-Simply, AB 1953 requires a change in the material used to handle an application (potable water) in the State of California.
+Simply, Senate Law S.3874 requires a change in the material used to handle an application (potable water).
 To the extent that current inventory is sold for potable water, you may need to reduce inventory quantities on non-compliant valves.